Knowledge Hub

 A fire risk assessment will identify what you need to do to prevent fire and keep people safe.
 The position appears to be:

-- For multi-let buildings each tenant may be the responsible person for its own unit and the landlord will be responsible for any retained parts, vacant units and communal areas
+• For multi-let buildings, each tenant may be the responsible person for their own unit and the landlord will be responsible for any retained parts, vacant units and communal areas

-If the tenant is required to comply with requirements and recommendations of insurers, it should make sure that its liability is dependent on seeing a copy of the insurance policy and written confirmation of any additional requirements and recommendations.
+If the tenant is required to comply with the requirements and recommendations of insurers, it should ensure that its liability is dependent on seeing a copy of the insurance policy and written confirmation of any additional requirements and recommendations.

 3. Safety of electrical equipment